Zulfikar Ali Bhutto: Death sentence and appeal

 On 18 March 1978, Bhutto was pronounced guilty of murder and was sentenced to death.
 Bhutto's former Legal Minister, Abdul Hafiz Pirzada petitioned the Supreme Court for the release of Bhutto's Science Adviser, Mubashir Hassan, and to review Bhutto's death sentence based on the split decision.
 The Supreme Court denied Hassan's release because he was held by Military Police, but the court agreed to hear the arguments.
-After 12 days of proceedings, the Supreme Court concluded that the President of Pakistan can change a death sentence into life imprisonment.
-Pirzada filed an application to then-Chief Martial Law Administrator.
+After 12 days of proceedings, the Supreme Court concluded that the president of Pakistan can change a death sentence into life imprisonment.
+Pirzada filed an application to then-chief martial law administrator.
 However, General Zia-ul-Haq did not act immediately and claimed that the application had gone missing.

 Devastated, Pirzada relayed the news to Bhutto, disclosing General Zia-ul-Haq's intentions.
 Consequently, Bhutto chose not to pursue an appeal.
 As he was transferred to a cell in Rawalpindi central jail, his family appealed on his behalf, leading to a Supreme Court hearing in May.
 Bhutto was granted one week to prepare, issuing a comprehensive rejoinder to the charges, although Zia impeded its publication.
 Chief Justice S. Anwarul Haq adjourned the court until the end of July 1978, purportedly because five of the nine appeal court judges were inclined to overturn the Lahore verdict, with one pro-Bhutto judge set to retire in July.

-Chief Justice S. Anwarul Haq, despite his close ties to Zia, presided over the trial and even served as Acting President when Zia was abroad.
-Bhutto's legal team successfully secured his right to conduct his own defense before the Supreme Court.
-On 18 December 1978, Bhutto appeared in public before a crowded courtroom in Rawalpindi.
-Having spent 9 months on death row, he had allegedly endured 25 days without fresh water at that point.
-Bhutto addressed the court for four days, delivering his statements without the aid of notes.

 I did not kill that man.
 My God is aware of it.
 I am big enough to admit if I had done it, that admission would have been less of an ordeal and humiliation than this barbarous trial which no self respecting man can endure.
 I am a Muslim.
 A Muslim's fate is in the hands of God Almighty.
 I can face Him with a clear conscience and tell Him that I rebuilt His Islamic State of Pakistan from ashes into a respectable Nation.
 I am entirely at peace with my conscience in this black hole of Kot Lakhpat.
 I am not afraid of death.
 You have seen what fires I have passed through.